alchemyplatform/aa-sdk/site/overview/why-account-kit.md

 - Self-custodial wallets like MetaMask or Ledger
 - and more

 Account Kit integrates all the leading wallet Signers with bespoke integration guides for [Magic](/smart-accounts/signers/magic), [web3auth](/smart-accounts/signers/web3auth), [Turnkey](/smart-accounts/signers/turnkey), [Privy](/smart-accounts/signers/privy), [Dynamic](/smart-accounts/signers/dynamic), [Fireblocks](/smart-accounts/signers/fireblocks), [Portal](/smart-accounts/signers/portal), [Capsule](/smart-accounts/signers/capsule) and [Lit Protocol](/smart-accounts/signers/lit).
-Account Kit even supports self-custodial wallets like Metamask or Ledger.
+Account Kit even supports self-custodial wallets like MetaMask or Ledger.
 Users can even change their signer later via Account Kit’s [ownership transfer](/guides/transferring-ownership) functionality.

 Learn [how to choose the right signer for your use case in this doc](/smart-accounts/signers/choosing-a-signer).